ryan-ribeiro/ryan-ribeiro/README.md

+## Hello!
+I am Ryan Ribeiro

-### 📌 Introduction
+### About Me

 As a Computer Engineering student from Goiânia, Goiás State of Brazil, I'm constantly honing my skills and exploring new technologies.

+I develop home and industrial automation solutions using Arduino ♾️.

-I try to test a wide range of sensors, coding and communications protocols to solve problems I face.
+I try to test a wide range of sensors, coding and communications protocols to develop solutions to the problems of I face.

 While I primarily program in C, I'm also diving into the world of Java object-oriented programming.

-### 👨‍💻 Skills & Interests

-Take a look at my highlighted skills and interests:

-- Programming languages: C, Java, UML
-- Learning about Object-Oriented Programming in Java
+Feel free to connect with me if you share a passion for Arduino automation solutions, technology, or just want to exchange ideas.
+I'm always open to collaborations and discussions.

 ### 💼 Projects
 Here are some of my projects.
 Feel free to check them out!